 In April 1999, a new type of six-year secondary education school, called "Secondary School" was introduced into our school system.
 Secondary schools combine lower and upper secondary school education in order to provide lower secondary education and upper secondary general and specialized education through 6 years.
 The lower division in the first three years provides lower secondary school education and the upper division in the latter three years gives upper secondary school education.

-6. Special Education Schools (Tokushu-kyôiku-gakkô)
+6. Schools for Special Needs Education etc. (Tokubetsu-Shien-gakkô)